ajaquith/securitymetrics-aws/readme.md

 The Ansible playbook `playbook.yml` configures the test, dev and prod production machines in three steps.
 The playbook:

 1. __Bootstraps Ansible by installing Python__ onto the machine.
 Because the machine is on Alpine Linux, Python is not installed by default.
 In order to do this, we suppress Ansible's initial fact-fathering and then run `apk` to add the `python3` package if it is not already installed.
 After Python is installed, Ansible collects its facts as usual.
+If the string `amazon` is found in the Ansible host fact `ansible_bios_version`, the variable `is_ec2_environment` is set to `true` so that other tasks can use it.

 2. __Executes the `base`, `docker`, `keys`, `mailman`, and `import_archive` roles__ as required.
 In addition, for public mail servers, the playbook includes and runs the `update_dns` tasks from the `amazon` role to ensure that any MX, SPF or DKIM DNS records are updated.
 Details on each role follow in the next section.